 Prerequisites

-To utilize the Document Intake Highlighter, your Admin must enable the feature, and you must have an Editor or Owner document role for the Adverse Event Report document type.
+To utilize the Document Intake Highlighter, your Admin must enable the feature.

-Use the panel to populate fields to generate a new Inbox Item or update an existing Inbox Item based on data in the document viewer.
+Use the panel to populate and update fields based on data in the document viewer.
 You can populate values manually or highlight and extract content to populate fields from content in the document.
 The fields available to populate in the panel required to generate an Inbox Item and promote it to a Case.
 These fields are maintained by Veeva and cannot be modified by your Admin.
 We recommend entering the minimum information required for triage, validation and duplicate search, and then entering the remaining details on the Case during data entry.
 To create an Inbox Item without populating all required fields in the panel, you can manually create the record.

 To populate Inbox Item fields in the panel:

-- On the Doc Info page, select the Document Intake Highlighter () icon.
+- On the Doc Info pane, select the Document Intake Highlighter (

 - Populate fields in the following panel sections as applicable.
 You can do this manually or by highlighting and extracting content to map values directly to content in the document.

 - Details: Specify report details.
-To generate an Inbox Item, you must specify New Info Date and Report Type, which you cannot populate by extracting content.
+You must specify New Info Date and Report Type, which you cannot populate by extracting content.

 - Country: Specify country details.
-To generate the Inbox Item, you must specify Reporter Country or Event Country.
+You must specify Reporter Country or Event Country.

-- Patient: Specify patient details.To promote the generated Inbox Item to a Case, you must populate at least one (1) of these fields.
+- Patient: Specify patient details.To promote the Inbox Item to a Case, you must populate at least one of these fields.

 - Reporter: Specify reporter details.
-To promote the generated Inbox Item to a Case, you must populate at least one (1) of these fields.
+To promote the Inbox Item to a Case, you must populate at least one of these fields.

 - When you’re done making changes, select Save.